Studying the Impact of Virtuality-Dependent Nucleon Structure Modification on Spectator-Tagged Deep Inelastic Scattering: Introduction

 The EMC-SRC hypothesis is supported by several experimental and theoretical findings.
 There is a striking correlation between the magnitude of the EMC Effect and the prevalence of SRC pairs across all measured nuclei~\cite{Weinstein:2010rt,Hen:2012fm,Arrington:2012ax}.
 Effective field theory calculations suggest that this correlation is a natural consequence of scale separation~\cite{Chen:2016bde}.
 Schmookler et al.\ have shown that nuclear DIS cross section ratios are consistent with the universal modification of the nucleons in SRCs~\cite{CLAS:2019vsb}.
 Universal modification would have consequences for extractions of free neutron structure from nuclear DIS data~\cite{Segarra:2019gbp}, and these predictions are largely consistent with recent results from the MARATHON Experiment~\cite{JeffersonLabHallATritium:2021usd}.

 There are multiple possibilities for the mechanism driving structure modification of SRCs.
 Due to their close proximity, nucleons in short-range correlations experience significantly higher nuclear density than typical nucleons.
 This may even allow quarks in the two nucleons to interact, an idea considered in six-quark bag~\cite{Bickerstaff:1984gut,CiofidegliAtti:1994vf} and hidden color models~\cite{West:2020rlk,West:2020tyo}.
 Alternatively, correlated nucleons have momenta exceeding the nuclear Fermi momentum and are highly virtual, which could lead to modification~\cite{CiofidegliAtti:2007ork}.
 Arrington and Fomin have attempted to study whether local-density dependence or high-virtuality dependence are more consistent with experimental data, without strong conclusions~\cite{Arrington:2012ax,Arrington:2019wky}.
 An analysis of quantum Monte Carlo calculations indicates that there may not be a distinction between local-density and virtuality dependences~\cite{Cruz-Torres:2019fum}.
+There are also studies which challenge the hypothesis that SRCs are the source of the modification observed in the EMC effect~\cite{Paris:2000bj,Wang:2020uhj}.
+Given the range of theoretical perspectives, new experimental approaches would be helpful in clarifying the role SRCs play in the EMC Effect.

-Efforts to understand the EMC Effect and the EMC-SRC hypothesis are eventually run into the limits of what can be learned by DIS data alone.
+Efforts to understand the EMC Effect and the EMC-SRC hypothesis eventually run into the limits of what can be learned by DIS data alone.
 Inclusive nuclear DIS measurements are sensitive to the average modification of all nucleons.
 Efforts have been made to study how the EMC Effect changes across light nuclei with different nuclear structures~\cite{Seely:2009gt,Arrington:2021vuu}, but these systematic efforts will always face difficulties in establishing unambiguous conclusions.
 New experimental techniques that add additional information beyond what inclusive DIS can provide are needed.